en_USEnglish

 Using the shouldComponentUpdate() method

-To optimize the performance of a React JS application, it's important to minimize unnecessary DOM updates.
-In this context, the shouldComponentUpdate() can be used to control whether or not a component should be updated.
-When implemented correctly, this method can help avoid unnecessary rendering and improve your application's performance.
+To optimize the performance of a React JS application, it is important to minimize unnecessary DOM updates.
+In this context, the method shouldComponentUpdate() can be used to control whether a component should be updated or not.
+This method, when implemented correctly, can help avoid unnecessary rendering and improve the performance of your application.

-To facilitate the implementation of performance optimization, React JS offers the component PureComponent which automatically performs a shallow update check of its props and internal state.
-This avoids unnecessary rendering when a component's props and state have not changed.
+To make it easier to implement performance optimization, React JS offers the component PureComponent which automatically performs a shallow update check of its props and internal state.
+This helps avoid some unnecessary rendering when a component's props and state have not changed.

 Using React.memo